SEP Protocol Integration

 }

-Source:
+Source: https://github.com/stellar/basic-payment-app/blob/main/src/lib/stellar/sep1.js

-Strictly speaking, the StellarTomlResolver function from the JavaScript SDK is the only function we need to retrieve and use the information provided by the anchor (heck, we could even just write our own fetch-based function, and bypass the SDK altogether).
+-based function, and bypass the SDK altogether).
 However, we've created quite a few "helper" functions to make the rest of our queries a bit more verbose and clear as to what we're looking for from the anchor server.
-Make sure to check out the sep1.js source file linked above!
+Make sure to check out the sep1.js

-Using the stellar.toml information for an asset with a home_domain, we can display to the user some options (depending on the available infrastructure).
+, we can display to the user some options (depending on the available infrastructure).
 We'll start with SEP-10 authentication.

 SEP-10: Stellar Web Authentication